Elbridge Gerry: Vice presidency

+Death and burial

-On November 23, 1814, Gerry fell seriously ill while visiting Joseph Nourse of the Treasury Department, and he died not long after returning to his home in the Seven Buildings.
+On November 23, 1814, Gerry suffered a heart attack while visiting Joseph Nourse of the Treasury Department, and he died soon after returning to his home in the Seven Buildings.
+He was 70 years old.

 He is buried in the Congressional Cemetery in Washington, D.C., with a memorial by John Frazee.
 He is the only signer of the Declaration of Independence who was buried in the nation's capital city.
 The estate he left his wife and children was rich in land and poor in cash, but he had managed to repay his brother's debts with his pay as vice president.
 Aged 68 at the start of his vice presidency, he was the oldest person to become vice president until Charles Curtis in 1929.

 Legacy

-Gerry is generally remembered for the use of his name in the word gerrymander, for his refusal to sign the United States Constitution, and for his role in the XYZ Affair.
+Gerry is generally remembered for the use of his name in the word gerrymander, for his refusal to sign the United States Constitution, and for his role in the XYZ Affair and for his time as Vice President.
 His path through the politics of the age has been difficult to characterize.
 Early biographers, including his son-in-law James T. Austin and Samuel Eliot Morison, struggled to explain his apparent changes in position.
 Biographer George Athan Billias posits that Gerry was a consistent advocate and practitioner of republicanism as it was originally envisioned, and that his role in the Constitutional Convention had a significant impact on the document it eventually produced.

-Gerry had ten children, of whom nine survived into adulthood:
+Gerry had ten children, nine of whom survived into adulthood: